Lima Memorial Health System Logo

 • Do not carry a backpack or purse over just one shoulder.

-• Do not work with your arms above shoulder level for very long.
+• Do not work with your arms above shoulder level for a long time.
 If needed, use a foot stool or ladder.

 • Lift and carry objects close to your body.
 Try not to lift heavy loads away from your body or overhead.